UPPS 06.02.01 - Communication with Governmental Agencies

 be unlawful or otherwise exceed the scope of authority of the university employee;

-violate the standards of conduct for university employees established by the Board of Regents; or
+violate the standards of conduct for university employees established by the TSUS Board of Regents; or

-require substantial research or interfere materially with the university employee’s discharge of his or her duties and responsibilities.
+require substantial research or interfere materially with the university employee’s discharge of their duties and responsibilities.

-If complying with an exceptional request would commit the university to a particular course of action, position, or policy outside the scope of authority of the employee, or is otherwise outside the scope of authority of the employee, the employee should explain his or her lack of authority to the requestor and refer the requestor to the person with authority to comply with the request.
-If the employee is not sure which office is best able to assist, he or she should consult with his or her vice president regarding the appropriate referral.
+If complying with an exceptional request would commit the university to a particular course of action, position, or policy outside the scope of authority of the employee, or is otherwise outside the scope of authority of the employee, the employee should explain their lack of authority to the requestor and refer the requestor to the person with authority to comply with the request.
+If the employee is not sure which office is best able to assist, they should consult with their vice president regarding the appropriate referral.

-If complying with an exceptional request would materially interfere with the employee’s duties, the employee should courteously explain that he or she must clear the request with his or her supervisor before responding.
-If complying with an exceptional request would be unlawful, the employee should decline the request and inform his or her supervisor of the request in a timely manner.
+If complying with an exceptional request would materially interfere with the employee’s duties, the employee should courteously explain that they must clear the request with their supervisor before responding.
+If complying with an exceptional request would be unlawful, the employee should decline the request and inform their supervisor of the request in a timely manner.

 When university faculty or staff employees receive an exceptional contact or request, they should summarize the contact for their immediate supervisor, and forward the summary through channels to the appropriate vice president.

 University faculty and staff employees may initiate exceptional contacts with state agencies provided those contacts do not:

 otherwise exceed the employee’s scope of authority; or